FelipeJAguiar/clusters/README.md

 Cards give to us a general analyse of each cluster.
 The “TOP” group is “Cluster 2” with the best number for all atributes.
 The groups “Lost A” and “Lost B” represents customers that bought few products, lost contact and not buy for almost a year.
 Group “Rescue” means an opportunity of rescue some costumers that bought often but for a random reason stopped buying.
 They are a relevant percentage of costumers and have sizable atributes values.
 According their numbers, "Ascending" are customers that have a great chance of transforming into “Veighers” in the future.
 “Improve”, like “Asceding”, are a group with potential to raise their status but in a lesser level.

-The final clusters dataset was uploaded to a database in MongoDB (NoSQL) to feed Metabase and create clusters and general data visualizations, checking one of business assumptions.
+The final clusters dataset was uploaded to a database in MongoDB (NoSQL) to feed Metabase, create clusters and general data visualizations, checking one of business assumptions.

 <img src="https://raw.githubusercontent.com/felipejaguiar/clusters/main/image/dashveigh1.PNG" alt="logo20" style="zoom:50%;" />
 <img src="https://raw.githubusercontent.com/felipejaguiar/clusters/main/image/dashveigh2.PNG" alt="logo21" style="zoom:50%;" />